nkn1111/AiO-Prometheus/README.md

 **All In One - Prometheus**
 =========

 A generic module for setting up the exporter(tested on: node_exporter, blackbox_exporter and kafka_exporter) and the Prometheus and AlertManager itself.
+Can also be used it any already running Prometheus environment.

 **Requirements**
 ------------